uc-cdis/gen3.org/content/resources/user/analyze-data.md

 auth = Gen3Auth(endpoint, creds)
 ```

-2) The structured data in a Gen3 data commons can be created, deleted, queried and exported using functions in the _Gen3Submission_ class.
+2.)
+The structured data in a Gen3 data commons can be created, deleted, queried and exported using functions in the _Gen3Submission_ class.

 2.1) All available programs in the data commons will be shown with the function `get_programs`.
 The following commands:

 ```
+import gen3
 from gen3.submission import Gen3Submission
 sub = Gen3Submission(endpoint, auth)
 sub.get_programs()